josephjosedev/React_Native/cldlqu0xn000309leh5cb9omt.md

         color:'#000000'
     }
 })
 export default AppPro
 ```

 **alignItems: justifyContent:**

 `alignItems` and `justifyContent` are props in React Native used to position and align elements within a container component.

-`alignItems` is used to align elements vertically within a container.
+`alignItems` (left-right)is used to align elements vertically within a container.
 Possible values include:

 * `flex-start` (default) aligns items to the top of the container